 The Bottom Line

 Stop trying to be everything to everyone.
-Start being something specific to someone specific.

-Your venue doesn’t need to be:
+Your venue does not need to be:

 • A hidden gem